lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

 Tag the post with `#PineTime` so we know that building PineTime Firmware in the Cloud works OK for you.
 Thanks! :-)

+# Set PineTime Date and Time with nRF Connect

+To set the date and time on PineTime, we use the [nRF Connect](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Connect-for-mobile) mobile app...

+1. In nRF Connect, browse for the `Pinetime-JF` device and tap `Connect`

+1. Tap on `Menu` → `Configure GATT Server` → `Add Service`

+1. Set `Server Configuration` to `Current Time Service`

+1. Tap `OK`

+PineTime should automatically sync the date and time.

 # How It Works

 Let's look at the GitHub Actions Workflow we used for building PineTime Firmware: [`.github/workflows/main.yml`](https://github.com/lupyuen/pinetime-lab/blob/master/.github/workflows/main.yml)